Saira-A/configdoc/options.md

 ##### useArrowKeysToNavigate
 **Type**: `boolean`
 **Default**: `false`
-Determines if arrow keys can be used to navigate.
+Determines if arrow keys can be used to navigate across pages.

 ##### zoomToSearchResultEnabled
 **Type**: `boolean`